 In 1925, Kahlo suffered the serious accident which was to set the pattern for much of the rest of her life.
 She was traveling in a bus which got into a huge accident.
 Consequently, she suffered serious injuries to her right leg and pelvis.
 The accident made it impossible for her to have children.
 This accident was very traumatizing and it took her many years to come to terms with it.
 Much of her artwork is influenced by this tragic event and the life-long battle against dealing with the memory and pain of this event.
 In 1926, during her convalescence, she painted her first self-portrait, the beginning of a long series in which she charted the events of her life and her emotional reactions to them.
 Kahlo painted about seventy self-portraits.
 The self-portraits demonstrate in her face her feelings of love, loss and passion for those whom she loves.

 In 1928 she met Rivera again and instantly she fell in love with him and married him.
 Her marriage to Rivera was another huge influence on her paintings.
 Kahlo later expressed, "I suffered two grave accidents in my life.
 One in which a streetcar knocked me down…the other accident is Diego."
 Throughout the rest of her life, she suffered many health problems with her legs and her back as well as miscarriages.
 Her husband continued to have affairs with other women as did she carry her own romantic affairs as well.
-Her health reached its lowest point when she had to have her leg amputated due gangrene and her weight loss became so bad that she was bedridden for months and almost forced to eat.
+Her health reached its lowest point when she had to have her leg amputated due to gangrene and her weight loss became so bad that she was bedridden for months.